|Harry Singley, TOF's grandfather|

 My mother's twin brothers, who despite their cards being mixed in a bowl, received sequential draft numbers, served in the US Army Air Force in the Panama Canal Zone during WWII.
 Neither the Germans nor the Japanese attempted to seize the canal while the Singley brothers guarded it.
 Later, they were assigned to a hospital in Florida

-Charlie Hammontree, Margie's uncle, served in the Navy in WWII, but she does not recall any particulars of his rank and location.
+Charlie Hammontree, Margie's uncle, served in the Navy in WWII, and her uncle HB Hammontree served in the army in Italy, but she does not recall any particulars.
+[The "HB" does not stand for anything.
+That was his name.[

 Francis T. Flynn Jr. served in the peacetime army after WWII